Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space

-\begin{proof} Suppose that $g:Y^m\to N^n$ is an $m$-dimensional DC-analytic map which is an analytic extension of $f$.
-Then there exists an $m$-dimensional DC-analytic map $\phi:X^m\to Y^m$ such that $f=g\circ \phi$.
-Since $f$ is an $m$-dimensional DC-analytic map, there exists a non-DC-point $p_0$ such that $f$ is an immersion at $p_0$.
-Then there exists a neighborhood $U$ of $p_0$ so that $f|_U$ is an immersion defined on the $C^\omega$-differentiable $m$-manifold $U$.
-If the image $\phi(U)$ consists only of DC-points of $Y^m$, it must be a single point set of $Y^m$, which contradicts the fact that $f|_U$ is an immersion.
-So replacing $p$ by a suitable point on $U$ if necessary, we may assume $p:=\phi(p_0)$ is a non-DC-point of $Y^m$.
-Then replacing $U$ by a smaller neighborhood of $p_0$ if necessary, we may also assume that $\phi(U)$ does not contain any DC-points.
-In particular, $\phi|_U$ is an immersion between two $m$-dimensional $C^\omega$-differentiable manifolds $U$ and $\phi(U)$.
-By the inverse function theorem, we may assume that $\phi$ is an analytic diffeomorphism between $U$ and $\phi(U)$.
+\begin{proof}[Proof of Proposition \ref{prop;Aext}] By way of contradiction, we suppose that $g:Y^m\to N^n$ is a $\op{DC}$-map giving an analytic extension of $f$.
+By definition of analytic extension, there exists a $\op{DC}$-analytic map $\phi:X^m_1\to X^m_2$ such that $f=g\circ \phi$ on $X^m_1$.
+Since $f$ is $m$-dimensional, applying Proposition \ref{prop:Long}, one can easily observe that $\phi$ and $g$ are both $m$-dimensional DC-maps.
+Since $f$ is $m$-dimensional, there exists a non-$\op{DC}$-point $p_0$ and a neighborhood $W$ of $p_0$ so that $f|_W$ is an immersion.
+Since $\Sigma$ is discrete, we may assume that $\phi(W)$ does not contain any $\op{DC}$-points.
+In particular, $\phi|_W$ is an immersion between the same dimensional manifolds, and so, we may assume that $\phi$ is a $C^\omega$ diffeomorphism between $W$ and $\phi(W)$.